Zuberoman/Dash-Application-Python/README.md

 # Dash-Application-Python
-Web application for predicting used car price by fulfilling several car parameters.
-Price prediction done by Random Forest Model.
+-building machine learning model by Random Foreset using used cars prices dataset -building regression model for used car price prediction in simple web application